sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 # The Pipeline

 ## What's a pipeline?
 If you're familiar with OpenGL, you may remember using shader programs.
 You can think of a pipeline as a more robust version of that.
-A pipeline describes all the actions the gpu will preform when acting on a set of data.
+A pipeline describes all the actions the gpu will perform when acting on a set of data.
 In this section, we will be creating a `RenderPipeline` specifically.

 ## Wait shaders?
 Shaders are mini programs that you send to the gpu to perform operations on your data.
 There are 3 main types of shader: vertex, fragment, and compute.
 There are others such as geometry shaders, but they're more of an advanced topic.
 For now we're just going to use vertex, and fragment shaders.